ahmedksultan/MKS21X-FinalProject/README.md

 javac -cp lanterna.jar:. gm.java
 java -cp lanterna.jar:. gm

+By pressing the respective key on the first screen, the player may choose what Pokemon they'd like to use for the game.
+For a less challenging experience, we suggest Mewtwo.

 **Using the program** - The objective of the game is to move around the world, battle enemy Trainers and wild Pokemon, and beat the Gym Leader at the end of the experience.

-[WHILE IN THE GAME WORLD] use the directional keys to move around, and [I] to interact with NPCs.
+[WHILE IN THE GAME WORLD] use the directional keys to move around.

-Walking in front of an *enemy Pokemon trainer* (indicated by a yellow and magenta ! icon) will initiate a *TRAINER BATTLE*.
+Walking in front of an **enemy Pokemon trainer** (indicated by a yellow and magenta ! icon) will initiate a **TRAINER BATTLE**.

-Walking in patches of *tall grass* (indicated by ^ with a bright green background) will initiate a *WILD POKEMON BATTLE*.
+Walking in patches of **tall grass** (indicated by ^ with a bright green background) will initiate a **WILD POKEMON BATTLE**.

 While in battle, the player may input a numerical value from 1 - 4 to attack the enemy.
 In addition, pressing the [H] key allows the player to use a potion, which heals their Pokemon for 15 HP.